Transitional Senior Home Care Services in Royal Oak, MI

 Before your loved one comes home, your role in providing care starts with making sure your loved one has a safe, clean home to recover in.
 Your Comfort Keepers caregiver can assist you by helping to:

 - Make sure the house is clean and disinfected eliminating allergens and bacteria.

 - Introduce your loved one to their transitional home care provider before they are discharged.

 - Make sure furniture is arranged to make room for any mobility equipment.

 - Create a care plan schedule that lets your loved one know who will be with them and when.

 - Place items that are used daily within easy reach.

 - Install any needed safety equipment.

-To learn more about providing your loved one with the transitional senior home care services they need to enjoy a swift recovery or to arrange for a skilled caregiver, contact Comfort Keepers of Royal Oak, MI at (585) 209-3728.
+To learn more about providing your loved one with the transitional senior home care services they need to enjoy a swift recovery or to arrange for a skilled caregiver, contact us online Comfort Keepers of Royal Oak, MI at (585) 209-3728.
 We offer a free care consultation with a knowledgeable senior advisor to talk about your loved one and their needs before working together to create a transitional care plan.